akarimhammoud/akarimhammoud.github.io/index.md

 ## Karim Hammoud
-Hello, my name is Karim Hammoud, I am a Data Scientist with a high level of proficiency in data and financial analytics. with prior 7+ years of experience ranges from work set in a company of 13 employees to work with companies of over 6,000 employees.
+Hello, I am a Data Scientist with a high level of proficiency in data and financial analytics. with prior 7+ years of experience ranges from work set in a company of 13 employees to work with companies of over 6,000 employees.
 I adept at multiple functions of data science including, loading, modeling, statistics, analytics, and solve complex problems.

 I have a strong business, finance, and accounting background as I worked as a Financial Analyst and Accounting Management.